 Wyoming is known for its harsh winters.
 Gillette residents are accustomed to heavy snow, strong winds, and plenty of ice for significant portions of the year.
 But no matter how prepared you are for the weather, a slip can occur at any time.
-Serious injuries are often the result of an unexpected fall, and when that fall was caused by the negligence of another person or company, you deserve justice.
+Serious injuries, like broken bones, are often the result of an unexpected fall, and when that fall was caused by the negligence of another person or company, you deserve justice.

 The Gillette slip-and-fall injury attorneys at Steven Titus & Associates, P.C., help victims recover full compensation for their injuries.
 Don’t let an insurance company or employer stand in the way of getting what you deserve.
 If you or someone you love has been seriously hurt in a slip-and-fall accident, our team can help.
 Contact us today at (307) 257-7800 to learn more.

 Accidents happen.
 But sometimes an accident is anything but accidental.
 Even if a person or a business did not mean to cause harm, they can still be found responsible for your injuries if their actions or lack of action caused your accident.
 This is because of an area of the law known as premises liability.

 In the State of Wyoming, premises liability is the concept that a property owner is responsible for maintaining their property in a way that is safe for visitors and customers.
 If you invite someone into your home, and the roof of the garage collapses because you neglected to have it repaired, and you didn’t warn your guest about the potential danger, you could be held responsible for his injuries.
 On the other hand, if the roof collapses because of an earthquake, you likely would not be held responsible.